pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/useCases.md

 # Datamine Use Case: Supply vs Demand

-The only way to generate FLUX tokens is to lock-in Datamine (DAM) tokens.
+The only way to generate FLUX tokens is to start a mint using Datamine (DAM) tokens.
 DAM tokens are generally purchased through the liquidity pool such as Uniswap or Balancer.
-Due to the high lock-in percentage of Datamine (DAM) tokens there is a very small percentage of tokens available for purchase on the market.
+Due to the high percentage of Datamine (DAM) tokens being used by mints there is a very small percentage of tokens available for purchase on the market.

 Due to the fixed-supply nature of Datamine (DAM) tokens the FLUX minting is capped, linear and predictable.
-This constant need to lock-in more DAM tokens generates demand in the liquidity pool.
-Datamine (DAM) tokens are "long term hold" tokens meant to be locked-in on a hardware wallet like Ledger Nano S.
+This constant need to start more global mints generates demand in the liquidity pool.
+Datamine (DAM) tokens are "long term hold" tokens meant for starting a mint on a hardware wallet like Ledger Nano S.

-Demand for Datamine (DAM) tokens is visible in realtime on our analytics dashboard in form of "Total DAM Locked-in %".
+Demand for Datamine (DAM) tokens is visible in realtime on our analytics dashboard in form of "DAM Powring Mints".
 If this number is ABOVE 50% that means the majority of the market is not willing to sell at the current prices.

-Common visible pattern of market demand includes unlocking & re-locking a higher amount of DAM.
+Common visible pattern of market demand includes restarting a mint with a higher amount of DAM.
 FLUX liquidity pool promotes **Burn Cycles** where FLUX is bought, burned and then re-sold in the liquidity pool.